 - 7.1 When concerned about the welfare of a child, staff should always act in the best interests of the child. - 7.2 If staff are unsure, they should always speak to the DSL or deputy DSL. - 7.3 If staff have any concerns about a child's welfare, they should act on them immediately. - 7.4 Staff should not assume a colleague or another professional will take action. - 7.5 The DSL or a deputy should always be available to discuss safeguarding concerns.
 If in exceptional circumstances, the DSL (or deputy) is not available, this should not delay appropriate action being taken.
 Staff should consider speaking to a member of the senior leadership team and/or take advice from SPoA.
-In these circumstances, any action taken should be shared with the DSL (or deputy) as soon as is practically possible. - 7.6 At Barcombe CE Primary School all concerns should be reported on a Welfare Concern Form, preferably typed, but if handwritten, in pen not pencil; these are available throughout the school and on the staff server.
-These should be given to the DSL or Deputy DSL as soon as they are filled in and signed by the person reporting the concern
+In these circumstances, any action taken should be shared with the DSL (or deputy) as soon as is practically possible. - 7.6 At our school all concerns should be reported using the welfare concern form.
+Forms are available in the staffroom, in classrooms and in the school's office.